 A Pan Roasted Cherry tomato solves all the above problems, ready in minutes they are still fresh, vibrant and flavorful!

-While I most often use this as a side, now and then I’ll serve it over a simple pasta – Angel hair cooks in minutes and lets you get dinner on the table in a hurry.
+While I most often make Pan Roasted Cherry Tomatoes as a side, now and then I’ll serve it over a simple pasta – Angel hair cooks in minutes and lets you get dinner on the table in a hurry.
 Pasta can easily be picked up for under a dollar on sale, and combined with a coupon is dirt cheap.
 Talk about an inexpensive dinner!

 Pan Roasted Cherry Tomatoes